“Is it not to share your bread with the hungry and bring the homeless poor into your house; when you see the naked,

 Local staff is being hired which is very encouraging considering Haiti currently has an 85% unemployment rate.
-By using local labor and materials, such as motor oil and crushed rock, this sustainability project is assisting Haitians to help themselves and their communities.
+By using local labor and materials, such as motor oil and crushed rock, our Sustainability Project is assisting Haitians to help themselves and their communities.

 Each home has an area big enough outside so they can grow their own gardens.
 Thank you to Hope Seeds, who have sold us boxes of seeds to start planting!

-Gangs have continued to block routes shutting down supply chains, and surround the areas we are building homes and giving out food, however, we have found ways around them.
+Gangs continue to block essential routes, shutting down supply chains and surrounding the areas where we are building Gabion Houses and distributing food.
 We purchase food at the Southern port, closer to the earthquake victims making it easier to transport.
 Each box of food contains 216 meals of rice, soy, peas, carrots, vegetables, and much more.
 Hundreds of people have traveled long distances, such as from high up in the mountains, to surrounding areas to receive food for themselves and their families.
 The Lord has answered many prayers, such as Mrs. Ternelie’s receiving months’ worth of food.